Ignition-Group-Open-Source-Contrib/Dapr-Microservice-Template/README.md

 ## DaprMicroserviceTemplate project ##
 <details>
   <summary>Building a Docker Image</summary>
-  <p>DockerFileCI - Contains the commands to build a Docker image for the microservice.
+  <p>DockerFile - Contains the commands to build a Docker image for the microservice.
 </details>

 <details>